 This photo was taken in October 1963 on the set of the Kissin’ Cousins movie.
-It was part of a news release that appeared on January 4, 1964, with a caption that read (and I am paraphrasing), “Steve Sholes and Elvis Presley show off new gold record for the million dollar sales of ELVIS’ CHRISTMAS ALBUM.
+It was part of a news release that appeared on January 4, 1964, with a caption that read (and I am paraphrasing), “Steve Sholes and Elvis Presley show off a new gold record for the million-dollar sales of ELVIS’ CHRISTMAS ALBUM.
 The LP was first issued in 1959 and has sold over the 100,000 mark each year since.”
 Like all articles from these years, the dollar amount is mentioned, as that was the basis of the award.
 This also notes the sales of 100,000 per year, a big number in the pre-Beatles years.

 The RIAA according to the RIAA

 Everyone who buys sells, collects, or records knows the initialism “RIAA.”
 Many do not know exactly what the RIAA does.
 Here is the introduction to the RIAA that greets one on the organization’s website:

 “The Recording Industry Association of America® (RIAA) is the trade organization that supports and promotes the creative and financial vitality of the major music companies.
 Its members comprise the most vibrant record industry in the world, investing in great artists to help them reach their potential and connect to their fans.

 In support of this mission, the RIAA works to protect the intellectual property and First Amendment rights of artists and music labels; conduct consumer, industry, and technical research; and monitor and review state and federal laws, regulations, and policies.

 RIAA also certifies Gold, Platinum, Multi-Platinum, Diamond, and Los Premios De Oro y Platino sales and streaming awards.
 Originally conceived to honor artists and track sound recording sales, Gold & Platinum Awards have come to stand as a benchmark of success for any artist.”